kit-barnes/smartLEDdimmer/README.md

   make sure your dimmer is connected to the same LAN as your hub).
 - Select your device(s), tap Done and Save.
 Your device(s) will be added into your **My Home** where you can rename and select an appropriate icon for them.
+- When your device(s) has been selected and saved, the red LED will stop the slow (4s) flash.
 - It is NOT possible to remove individual devices - you must remove the service manager using the SmartThings mobile app (which will remove them all) then reinstall any you wish to keep.
   To remove the service manager, you must first remove all the dimmer devices